 Are you confused about choosing the right bank account to use as an NRI…?
 You will get the answer in this article.

-Banking Laws allows an NRI to maintain bank accounts in India, invest in securities/shares and deposits, with Indian firms/companies, and invest in immovable properties in India.
-In this article we’ll discuss about NRI banking/savings accounts.
+Banking Laws allow an NRI to maintain bank accounts in India, invest in securities/shares and deposits, with Indian firms/companies, and invest in immovable properties in India.
+In this article, we’ll discuss NRI banking/savings accounts.

 Types of NRI Bank (savings) Accounts

-Now let’s look into the special features and benefits of every account in details
+Now let’s look into the special features and benefits of every account in detail

 1. Non-Resident External (NRE) Savings/Fixed Deposit Account